 Rip cut capacity | 33 inches |

-Okay, so cutting panels with a hand tool may not be to everyone’s taste, but this hand saw is surprisingly effective.
-It is a pull saw, which means the cutting teeth slice through the wood on the pull rather than the push, as is the traditional western way.
+Cutting panels by hand won’t be for everyone, but this hand saw is very effective for a skilled user.
+It is a pull saw, which means its teeth slice through the wood on the pull motion rather than the push, distinguishing it from traditional western saws.

-Panels are typically thin, and without the high teeth count, prone to splintering.
-This saw is so thin and sharp that it makes clean edges without shearing the wood.
+Panels are typically thin and prone to splintering when cut by saws with fewer teeth per inch.
+This saw is so thin and sharp that it will cut smooth edges without shearing the wood.

 Versatile

-This saw delivers super-fine edges when cutting panels.
-Better still, it is also a general-purpose tool for other woodwork projects.
+This saw provides very fine edges when cutting panels.
+It is also a general-purpose cutting tool for other woodwork projects thanks to having different cutting edges.

 Long Reach